By Tech Powered Dad | September 6, 2018

 Hot Career Fields

 First, Springboard is choosing to strike in red hot fields.
-Just look at the fields I mentioned above: data science, cybersecurity, and digital marketing.
+Just look at the fields I mentioned above.
+Specifically, Springboard has data science, cybersecurity, and UX design career tracks.
 These fields are blowing up right now, with demand for workers outpacing supply by a long shot in many job markets.
 Many people are anxious to jump into this market as quickly as possible and don’t want to go back for another degree.
 However, they are realistic enough to know they have to develop some strong, entry level skills first to get their first opportunity in a new field.

 Bootcamps have been around for a while now for web development, and they are popping up for more skills all the time for just the reason I just mentioned.
 However, they tend to be in specific markets like San Francisco, Chicago, New York, and a few others.
 Most also require a full-time commitment, meaning no day job for several months.
 With Springboard, you have more flexibility.
 You can continue to work your day job and complete Springboard lessons on nights and weekends from the comfort of your living room or whatever location works for you since it is all online.
 In six months, you can develop a new set of career skills that can land a new job.